iqlipx/MailSavvy/README.md

 ---

+## License 📄

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Feel free to modify and use the tool for educational purposes or as a starting point for your projects! 🚀
+> Feel free to modify and use the tool for educational purposes or as a starting point for your projects! 🚀